mindsphere/dashboard-auto-reload/README.md

     |--   config.json
 ```
 ### How to use
-To start the script just start the python while passing the script as a command line argument:
+To run the script simply start python and pass the script as a command line argument:
 ```
 python auto_reload.py
 ```